H3rmt/hyprshell/README.md

 ### NixOS

-This repository contains a `flake` and a `home-manager` module for configuration.
+This repository contains a `flake` and with a type-save `home-manager` module for configuration.

+Hyprshell is also available in [nixpkgs](https://github.com/NixOS/nixpkgs/blob/master/pkgs/by-name/hy/hyprshell/package.nix) repository and can be configured using a generic `home-manager` module.

 More information can be found in the [NixOS](NIX.md) section.